-James Klein began his academic career more than 40 years ago as a clinical professor at the University of Toledo College of Law.
+James Klein began his academic career more than 45 years ago as a clinical professor at the University of Toledo College of Law.
 While at the University of Toledo, Professor Klein served as associate dean for academic affairs and as the college of law’s interim dean for two years.
 During this time, he was on the Ohio Deans Council and was involved in bench and bar committees statewide and in Toledo.
 In 2008-2009, he was the law school’s representative on the Ohio State Bar Association Task Force on the Education of Lawyers.

-Cynthia Nance (2015)
+Cynthia Nance (2018)

-University of Arkansas School of Law (Fayetteville),
+University of Arkansas School of Law (Fayetteville)

-Cynthia Nance served as the dean of the University of Arkansas School of Law from 2006 through 2011, and is both the first African-American and first woman to serve in this position.
-She earned her J.D. with distinction and M.A. in finance from the University of Iowa and has focused her teaching and research on labor and employment law, poverty law, and torts.
+Cynthia Nance served as the dean of the University of Arkansas School of Law from 2006 through 2011, and is both the first African-American and first woman to serve in that position.
+She earned a B.S. magna cum laude from Chicago State University, an M.A. in finance from the University of Iowa, and a J.D. with distinction from the University of Iowa College of Law.

-The Honorable Jequita H. Napoli (2015)
+The Honorable Jequita H. Napoli (2018)

 Cleveland County District Court